elblogbruno/SpotDownloader/README.md

 That's it.

 The installation script will:
-- Download SpotDownloader and install the necessary dependencies
+- Download SpotDownloader and install the necessary dependencies aswell as configure the Spotify needed keys.

 ## Configuration of the downloader.
 Change values inside SpotDownloader.py with your spotify account credentials.
 You can get your credentials from here: